 2. Create your WordPress newsletter signup form

 You can’t start sending out a newsletter without a list of people to contact.
-So, your first task is to create a form for collecting subscriptions and add it to your WordPress site to encourage visitors to sign up.
+So, your first task is to create a WordPress email subscription form for collecting signups.

 With the Sendinblue plugin you can do all this from your WordPress dashboard thanks to the easy-to-use subscription form builder.